Joint Bayesian calibration and map-making for intensity mapping experiments: Conclusions and Discussions

 Another important consideration is polarisation leakage \citep[see e.g.][]{cunnington202121, nunhokee2017constraining}.
 While this work models only the total intensity sky, any practical intensity mapping experiment must contend with leakage from polarised sky signals.
 Accurately characterising the system temperature component from the full Stokes sky requires modelling the antenna $E$-field beam and synthesizing the polarised power beams onto the Stokes $Q/U/V$ basis (or equivalently, $E/B/V$) in the sky coordinate frame.
 Although circular polarisation $V$ is often negligible, the leakage from $Q/U$ can contaminate intensity measurements if unaccounted for.
 A full-Stokes formalism is therefore essential for precision intensity mapping.
 The inference framework developed in this work is fully compatible with full-Stokes map-making.
+Extending to full Stokes is numerically tractable under the assumption that the beam patterns for all Stokes parameters are known accurately.
+The sky signal then enters the system temperature model as a set of independent linear coefficients (one for each pixel, frequency and Stokes parameter), leaving the structure of the Gibbs sampling steps unchanged.
+The computational cost increases moderately with the number of Stokes parameters included, scaling linearly for a sparse beam matrix in the conjugate gradient solver, while the noise and gain sampling steps remain unchanged.

 Radio frequency interference (RFI) presents another caveat.
 We do not explicitly model RFI in this work.
 Unless RFI manifests in a form that can be absorbed into the smooth temporal basis used for $T_{\rm sys}$, additional modelling would be necessary, or alternatively, the contaminated TOD segments can be flagged.
 Flagging can be efficiently implemented via a diagonal selection matrix without increasing the computational cost of the quadratic term in the log-likelihood, meaning that the Gibbs steps for gain and $T_{\rm sys}$ remain unaffected.
 However, the modified noise covariance introduced by flagging can affect the computation of the log-determinant.
 For contiguous or near-contiguous flagged segments, Levinson–Durbin algorithms remain applicable.
 In more irregular or extensive flagging cases, one may resort to perturbative methods or brute-force matrix inversion.
 If the effective dimensionality of the TOD is significantly reduced post-flagging, direct inversion may still be computationally tractable.